happyspace/rust-happy/README.md

 > #### Note to Windows Users
 >
 > Our *bootstrap* file must be executable, which will not be preserved
 > creating the '.zip' file in Windows context.
-For
+Use the 'build-lambda-zip utility to create a zip file that does preserved the executable status of our *bootstrap* file.
 >
 > ```pwsh
+> cp ./target/x86_64-unknown-linux-musl/release/rekognition ./bootstrap
-> ~\Go\Bin\build-lambda-zip.exe -output echo.zip bootstrap
+> ~\Go\Bin\build-lambda-zip.exe -output rekognition.zip bootstrap
+> mv --force rekognition.zip ./lambda/ && rm bootstrap
 > ```
 >